tadesouaiaia/bridgePRS-website/docs/quikstart_demo.md

 ## Demo Results:

-If bridgePRS runs successfully on the toy data, please go to the next page for information on interpretation of the results.
-Before running bridgePRS with larger real data, please consider reading our [most common use cases examples](guide_challenges.md) to understand how best to use bridgePRS in realistic scenarios.
+If BridgePRS runs successfully on the toy data, please go to the next page for information on interpretation of the results.
+Before running BridgePRS with larger real data, please consider reading our [most common use case examples](guide_challenges.md) to understand how best to use BridgePRS in realistic scenarios.

 ![Screenshot](img/combo1.png)